Akron Plan: Uniform Lessons and Akron Plan

 The so-called Akron Plan was adopted by Protestant churches throughout the United States and the world, particularly after 1872, when the Fifth National Sunday-School Convention adopted the Uniform Lesson Plan.
 A 1911 American publication stated that "This plan for the Sunday-school building has been almost universally adopted in this country", and a 1914 publication stated that of the churches built in the preceding fifty years, three-quarters of those that made provisions for Sunday schools had used some version of the Akron Plan.
+The Akron Plan was popular in early Christian Science Sunday school designs.
+Gurneyites were the only Quaker branch to adopt the Akron Plan.
 Many of these churches modified the design with the addition of a movable partition between the sanctuary and the Sunday-school spaces, allowing the Sunday-school classes and the main body of congregants to be separated or united.

 Decline

 The Akron Plan was not without its failings.
 The divisions between the classrooms impeded worship by the whole body of pupils, compared to how they might have acted in a single large space.
 The wedge-shaped rooms were often poorly lighted and ventilated.
 Flimsy partitions and doors did not suffice to exclude distracting noises.

 In the early 20th century, the Uniform Lesson Plan began to fall out of favor.
 The requirement that the same Scriptural passages be taught to pupils of all grades was seen as unduly constraining: passages that adults could profitably study might be meaningless to small children.
 Moreover, the exclusive focus on Biblical passages made it difficult to study such things as church history and organization, missions, and latter-day issues such as temperance.